Banning Greyhound

 Racing

-We are working to stop greyhound racing where dogs are injured or die at the few tracks where this spectator sport continues.
+We are working to stop greyhound racing, given that dogs are injured or die at the few tracks where this spectator sport continues in the United States.

 The Issue

-Greyhounds get injured or die at the tracks they continue to streak around the few ovals where this spectator sport continues.
 The animals at these tracks typically endure confinement for 20-23 hours a day, and trainers are known to administer performance-enhancers and other drugs to them.
+On the track and in competition, they sustain a wide range of injuries.

 Leaders

-Florida voters took matters into their own hands and passed a constitutional amendment to shutter 12 of the nation’s 18 tracks by 2020.
-Delaware North, a privately held entertainment company, that owns Southland Track in Arkansas is phasing out the dog track by 2022.
+Florida voters took matters into their own hands and passed a constitutional amendment to shutter 12 of the nation’s 18 tracks by passing a ballot measure 69% to 31% in 2018.
+That measure took full effect in January 2020.
+After the Florida ballot measures, tracks were shuttered in Alabama, Arkansas, Iowa, and Texas.

 The Business Case